Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Methods

+Hence, $s_\textsc{orth}=0$ indicates full bias towards either of the adjacent attributes and $s_\textsc{orth}=1$ represents complete neutrality (i.e. $r_\textsc{bias} = 0.5$ ).
+Since it was previously found that the derived axis attributes were not fully equidistant from the main axes in other languages \citep{Tarlao2016ComparingMontreal,Jeon2018AExperiments,Watcharasupat2022}, and were originally derived from locating attributes that resided along the \SI{45}{\degree} diagonals of the principle components plot near the unit circle \citep{Axelsson2010}, the derived axes are not assessed based on $s_\textsc{orth}$ nor $s_\textsc{anto}$.
+Instead, the derived attributes should be analysed based on their skew or implicativeness towards the adjacent main axes, which are mostly stable across languages.

 The implicativeness of an attribute towards adjacent attributes are rated via an implicative score for CW ($r_{\textsc{impl}}^{ \curvearrowleft}$) and CCW ($r_{\textsc{impl}}^{ \curvearrowright}$) adjacent attributes, where 0 indicates that the attribute does not imply its adjacent attribute and 1 indicates that it fully implies its adjacent attribute.
-Main-axis attributes should not also imply the adjacent attributes on the derived axes, which is represented by a non-connotativeness score written as